Best Blu-ray and 4K Blu-ray players Buying Guide: Welcome to What Hi-Fi?'s round-up of the best Blu-ray and 4K Blu-ray

 Some home cinema set-ups demand a player with even more focus than the Sony mentioned above.
-Where premium build quality and high grade components are par for the course, in an attempt to bring you the best picture and sound possible.
+At this level, premium build quality and high grade components are par for the course, as is the attempt to bring you the best picture and sound possible.
 The Pioneer UDP-LX500 is such a player.